YinSum2002/w2s-Senior-Capstone-Project/README.md

 ## Repo Notes
 > ⚠️ Heads up: This repo contains a lot of experimental and test files from the development cycle, and reflects the collaborative nature of a student project.
-- The primary files for the final version of the Instrumentation Module are duty_cycling.c and demoday.c.
+- The primary files for the final version of the Instrumentation Module are `duty_cycling.c` and `demoday.c`.
 - Code for the GardenHub is not included in this Repo.

 ## Lessons Learned